altocodenl/cell/readme.md

 ### Erlang

 No notion of processes.
 Errors are stopping values that bubble all the way up to the caller.
-The system is never broken.
+The system is never broken and always runs.

 ### Lisp

 No explicit parens, use instead lines to put multiple elements.

-Instead of just lists and atoms, there are lists and hashes.
+Instead of just lists and atoms, there are lists and hashes, as well as numbers and text.

 Macros are done on paths.
 Macros are *only* about selectively unfreezing some definitions before they are frozen again.